 - In a dutch oven over medium heat, heat the lard until it melts and begins to shimmer in the pot.
 Add the onion, green bell pepper, celery, jalapeño pepper, and garlic to the pot and sauté them for 2 minutes.

-- After 13 minutes, stir in the bay leaves, thyme, tomato paste, cumin, black pepper, allspice, and cayenne.
+- After 13 minutes, stir in the adobo (or seasoned salt), bay leaves, thyme, tomato paste, cumin, black pepper, allspice, and cayenne.
 Stir these into the sautéed veggies and cook until a thick paste forms, or for 1-2 minutes.

 Simmer, Then Thicken the Black Eyed Peas